aci-ref/facilitation_best_practices/activities/03-engagement.md

 mean different things within different disciplines.

 9. **_Research first, ACI second_**.
-It is easy to get carried away when describing all your awesome ACI resources.
+It is easy to get carried away when describing all your incredible ACI resources.
 Keep this urge in check while you focus on determining the research objectives and goals.

 Whatever the method, the Facilitator and ACI team should always point researchers to the most appropriate resource.
 Remember that while the resources a Facilitator represents may be an effective resource for many cases, it is not the solution for all research needs.
-Be sure to utilize your Facilitators network such as ACI-REF and Campus Champions when you have questions that cannot be addressed within your team.
+Be sure to utilize your Facilitators network, such as ACI-REF and Campus Champions, when you have questions that cannot be addressed within your team.

 <a name="conclude"></a>